vinayk02/CS336Project/readMe.txt

 PUT IN AUCTION: You must be signed in as a end user.
 Click on the Sell items button.
 Fill out the required information and then click on the sell item button.

-Show Auctions: Click on the show auctions button.
+SHOW AUCTIONS: Click on the show auctions button.

+SEARCH AUCTIONS: Can search auctions by category (3 given categories).

-Put in a bid: You must be signed in as an end user.
+PUT IN BID: You must be signed in as an end user.
 Click on the show auctions button.
 Then find the auction you wan to bid on, then type in your bid price and secret price.
 Then click put bid button.

 View winner: Click on the show auctions button.
-Then find the auction you wan to view the winner of.
+Then find the auction you want to view the winner of.
 Then click on the Winner button.